rust-stuco/lectures/week5/errors_traits.md

 };
 ```

-* Recall match statements can only return 1 type
+* Recall match statements can only return one type
 * `continue` has the `!` type
     * Rust knows this can't be value and allows `guess: u32`
     * This is why we can have `panic!` in a match statement like `unwrap()`